An

 where a more senior student, Paul Higginbottom was in charge…

-These events (and others) were pretty scary to me during many of the early days—I can recall tears on occasion as I tried to get to sleep, an attempt to end the world with several aspirins (unsuccessful, thank heavens!) and others…
+early days there—I can recall tears on occasion as I tried to get to sleep and once with an attempt to "end the world" with several aspirins

-and how to differentiate my right from my left, needed to be marching correctly,
+and how to differentiate my right from my left

 swinging each arm to shoulder height